 Aluminum Cross-Country Ski Poles

 I prefer an aluminum pole for an all-around ski pole.
 They’re inexpensive, durable, and dependable.
 An aluminum pole that’s 10 years old will perform about the same today as it did when it was first purchased.
-This assumes that you haven’t bent or bruised too much over the years.
+This assumes that you haven’t bent or bruised it too much over the years.

 Realistically, for most bent aluminum poles you can often just bend them back into shape relatively easy.